pivotal/docs-platform-automation/docs/getting-started.md

+# Getting Started

-If you are using Platform Automation Toolkit for the first time, you have a few options.
+If you are using Platform Automation Toolkit for the first time, you have a few options, which are described in this topic.

-Our [Overview][overview] of Platform Automation Toolkit describes it conceptually, and is useful to review prior to diving into more technical content.
+See [Overview][overview] of Platform Automation Toolkit for a conceptual description.
+Review the Overview before diving into the more technical content in this topic.

 ## How-to Guides